Geology (GEOL) 201

 - Unit 11: Historical Geology Today and Tomorrow

-To receive credit for GEOL 201, you must complete all labs and achieve a minimum lab average of 60 percent, achieve a course composite grade of at least "C−" (60 percent) and achieve a grade of at least 60 percent on each of the examinations.
+To receive credit for GEOL 201, you must complete all labs and achieve a minimum lab average of 60 percent, achieve a course composite grade of at least C− (60 percent) and achieve a grade of at least C- (60 percent) on each of the examinations.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials include a study guide, a student manual, a laboratory manual, a reader, and a geological time scale.
+The course materials include a study guide, a student manual, laboratory assignments, and supplementary reading materials.